FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/vision_overview/vision-overview.rst

       the identified object.
    -  A robot can use this location information to navigate to the recognized object.
-   -  Note that in the FTC control system, the TensorFlow software uses the Vuforia software to “grab” images from the camera while it is looking for or tracking game elements.
+   -  Note that in the control system, the TensorFlow software uses the Vuforia software to “grab” images from the camera while it is looking for or tracking game elements.